 Like a real family, we don’t presume to have it all figured out.
 After all, every family is a work in progress.
 Yet we strive to be flexible and nimble, supporting both foster parents and kids.
 We adapt to kids’ changing needs as they grow.

-Our hope is that kids grow up a sense of belonging and worth and relationships that don’t end abruptly at age 18 when they age out.
-The different segments of our program, share four things in common:
+Our hope is that kids grow up with a sense of belonging and worth and with relationships that don’t end abruptly at age 18 when they age out.
+The different segments of our program share four things in common:

 - They are rooted in the power of loving, enduring relationships and healing.